-Message Passing Toolkit (MPT) User Guide
+• Message Passing Toolkit (MPT) User Guide

-Describes industry-standard message passing protocol optimized for SGI computers.
+Describes the industry-standard message passing protocol optimized for SGI computers.
 This manual describes how to tune the run-time environment to improve the performance of an MPI message passing application on SGI computers.
-None of these ways involve application code changes.
+The tuning methods do not involve application code changes.